 The village of Stoos is set in a delightful alpine landscape at the foot of the Fronalpstock mountain, on a sunny alpine plateau of the same name at about 1300 m.
 Stoos is reached by funicular railway via Schlattli (from Schwyz on the road to Muotathal) or from Morschach by cable-car.
-The little village, with its hotels, holiday apartments and group accommodation is an ideal holiday destination for families: special amenities for children such as children’s menus, playgrounds, entertainment and childcare are an important priority here.
+The little village, with its hotels, holiday apartments and group accommodation is an ideal holiday destination for families.

-The nearest mountain is the Fronalpstock (1922 m), reached by cable-car and chair-lift.
+Fronalpstock (1,922 meters) is the local mountain that can be reached on foot or with one of the cable cars.
 From this imposing viewpoint (where there is overnight accommodation), there is an impressive panoramic view of ten lakes, down to Brunnen and over to the Rütli, Pilatus, Rigi, Säntis, the high Alps and the central lowlands as far as the Jura.

 Summer visitors will find attractive routes for hiking, strolling and climbing among varied alpine flora and fauna.
-There are a number of routes for mountain bikers.
+The marshland at 1,300 meters above sea level is an ideal excursion destination where visitors can find plenty of excitement and expand their knowledge of moors.
 On the way you can enjoy tasty specialities from local alpine cheese-makers at the two inns in Laui and Tröligen.
 There are four marked Nordic Walking Trails of varying degrees of difficulty to encourage followers of this fashionable sport.
-After their exertions on their bikes or in their walking boots, visitors to Stoos in July and August can freshen up in the idyllic heated swimming pool in the middle of the forest.

 You can discover the diversity of Central Switzerland by taking a boat ride on Lake Lucerne, a walk along the “Swiss Path”, an excursion to the Swiss Holiday Park in Morschach or to the zoo at Goldau.